 One chapter is devoted to a hair-raising road trip with the controversial collector (and terrible driver) William Arnett, who in the late 1970s decided that the best of the African-American vernacular artists in the South were as worthy of attention as any artists in history and, as Williams writes, “put his money where his mouth was.”
 Another recounts the sad history of the rather creepy “doll babies” made by Martha Nelson of Mayfield, Kentucky; they inspired the Cabbage Patch Kids and were licensed by Xavier Roberts without Nelson’s permission.

 Much of the time, artists are represented in their own words.
 Murray was too old and ill to talk about his work, but Williams digs up a transcript of an earlier recording of him to accompany Manley’s picture. (“I wasn’t crazy,” Murray says, “I feel like the Lord was with me.”)
-Edgar Tolsen speaks of a recurring dream in which his carved figures come to life and surround him, saying, “You made me, you made me!” (“I can’t never figure out what they want me to do about it,” he tells Guy.)
-In one of the book’s last chapters, Dial, a master at combining political content with formal accomplishment in his art, explains his new painting, If You Want to Do Anything or Buy Anything or Kill Anything in the United States, You Got to Have a License (1988).
+Edgar Tolsen speaks of a recurring dream in which his carved figures come to life and surround him, saying, “You made me, you made me!” (“I can’t never figure out what they want me to do about it,” he tells Mendes.)
+In one of the book’s last chapters, Dial, a master at combining political content with formal accomplishment in his art, explains his new painting (already pretty much explained by its title), If You Want to Do Anything or Buy Anything or Kill Anything in the United States, You Got to Have a License (1988).

 “[W]e’re talking about a South that is both celestial and chthonian,” Williams says in his introduction.
 Writing at a watershed moment in the mainstream acceptance of outsider art, he appears to have found in voices like Dial’s an antidote to all he felt was repugnant about the South and about America.
 They still seem so today.